MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 WEST ROUTE:

 As you summit the ridge line trail from Horton Ridge, you will be on a saddle with Mount Roothaan on your right (east).
-Look for a faint trail heading down to the west face of Chimney Rock.
+Look for a faint trail heading down to the NW face to Chimney Rock.
 This trail fades as you enter several boulder fields on your way to the rock.
 Once at the rock, continue north to the edge.
-Look carefully for a small trail that eventually leads you around the north face of the rock.
-After circling the north face, start your ascent up towards Mount Roothaan.
-Once on top of Roothaan, stop and enjoy a view of the American Selkirks laid out to the north.
-From the summit of Mount Roothaan, head due west down to the saddle you started your descent on earlier.
-Trail #256 heads west back to the trailhead.
+Look carefully for a small trail that eventually leads you around the NNE face of the rock.
+After circling the NNE face, start your ascent up towards Mount Roothaan.
+Once on top of Mount Roothaan, stop and enjoy a view of the American Selkirks laid out to the north.
+From the summit of Mount Roothaan, head NW down to the saddle you started your descent on Trail #256 heads west back to the trailhead.

 As you summit the ridge line trail from Horton Ridge, you will be on a saddle with Mount Roothaan on your right (east).
-Look for a faint trail heading down to the west face of Chimney Rock.
+Look for a faint trail heading down to the NW face to Chimney Rock.
 This trail fades as you enter several boulder fields on your way to the rock.
 Once at the rock, continue north to the edge.
-Look carefully for a small trail that eventually leads you around the north face of the rock.
-After circling the north face, start your ascent up towards Mount Roothaan.
-Once on top of Roothaan, stop and enjoy a view of the American Selkirks laid out to the north.
-From the summit of Mount Roothaan, head due west down to the saddle you started your descent on earlier.
-Trail #256 heads west back to the trailhead.
+Look carefully for a small trail that eventually leads you around the NNE face of the rock.
+After circling the NNE face, start your ascent up towards Mount Roothaan.
+Once on top of Mount Roothaan, stop and enjoy a view of the American Selkirks laid out to the north.
+From the summit of Mount Roothaan, head NW down to the saddle you started your descent on Trail #256 heads west back to the trailhead.

 DIRECTIONS: